rackerlabs/rackspace-howto-dev/content/articles/cloud-sites/what-is-a-cloud-sites-cron-job.md

 body_format: tinymce
 ---

-&ldquo;Cron&rdquo; is a scheduling service that enables you to execute a command or a script automatically, at a specified date and time.
+undefined&rdquo; is a scheduling service that enables you to execute a command or a script automatically, at a specified date and time.
 You can create a con job (also called a scheduled task) directly through your Rackspace Cloud control panel.